The Fountain

 A Moneyball way to change the system.

-So, what’s the strategy behind wilson’s foundation?
+So, what’s the strategy behind wilson’s fountain?